-Table D: Time to Produce Serious Burn
+Table C: Time to Produce Serious Burn

-The temperature of the water in the heater can be regulated by using the temperature controller.
+The temperature of the water in the heater can be regulated by using an optional temperature controller.
 To comply with safety regulations, the temperature controller is set at the lowest setting when shipped from the factory.
+Raypak heaters are manufactured using either mechanical or digital controllers (sales order "B" options).

-To adjust the water temperature, insert a small straight screwdriver into the adjustment screw on the front of temperature controller and turn the wheel to the desired setting (See Fig. 4.).
+To adjust the water temperature of a mechanical controller, insert a small straight screwdriver into the adjustment screw on the front of temperature controller and turn the wheel to the desired setting (See Fig. 4.).
+To adjust the water temperature of a digital controller, consult your controller's operating manual.

-Fig. 4: Temperature Controller
+Fig. 4: Temperature Controller (Mechanical)